UZ9/westcore-path-generator/README.md

 - Waypoint placement using the ``Enter Waypoint Creation`` button
 - Realtime editing of waypoint data
 - Waypoint drag movement, along with snapping to grid functionality (holding ALT)
-- Waypoint serialization, with buttons for importing (takes from the importString parameter) and exporting (prints JSON string in console) a project
+- Waypoint serialization, with buttons for importing (takes from the importString parameter) and exporting (prints JSON string in console) a project \
+- Cubic hermite curve generation between waypoints, along with an optional robot visualizer